stakeme-team/story-validators-race/wave-2/submissions/Mrmil/submission-general-task-1.md

 <H1>Introducing the Story Validator Installation Script</H1>

 <p>A powerful yet simple tool designed to set up and manage your Story validator node effortlessly.
 With just a few commands, you can easily install, configure, and maintain your node, ensuring smooth operation at all times.</p>
+<b>Note: The script is tested and debugged on Ubuntu 24 operating system.</b>
 <H2>Features:</H2>
 <ul>
 <li>Install Validator Node: Complete setup for running a Story validator node.</li>